When the temperatures drop and you need comfort food, look no further than a delicious pot of smoked chili.

 Sour Cream

-- Kickstart the pellet grill, setting it to the Smoke mode, and run with the lid open for 10 minutes.
-Ensure there are enough wood chips in the hopper to last the cook session.
+- Kickstart the pellet grill, setting it to Smoke mode, and run with the lid open for 10 minutes.
+Pick your wood pellet flavor.
+Subtle fruit wood flavors will work well with this chili, but intense flavors like hickory or mesquite will be as good and give an intense depth of flavor.
+Ensure the hopper has enough wood chips to last the cooking session.

 - Preheat to medium-high heat, approx. 400° F. Place the cast-iron skillet or Dutch oven on the grill grate to preheat.